 Critics might have dismissed the moral quandaries of The Dark Knight as phony intellectualism, and it's true that Christopher Nolan's work often staggers under the weight of its own self-importance, but at least there was some originality at play.
-In The Dark Knight Rises, he and his brother fall back on too many plot contrivances: last-second rescues from certain death, occasionally clumsy dialogue, and a couple of twists that are nearly impossible to swallow.
+In The Dark Knight Rises, he and his brother fall back on too many plot contrivances: last-second rescues from certain death, clumsy dialogue, and twists that are nearly impossible to swallow.

-On top of that, the film displays a creepy, Atlas Shrugged-like undertone when the villainous Bane takes over Gotham and essentially lets "the 99%" run it into the ground.
+On top of that, the film displays a creepy, Atlas Shrugged-like undertone when the villainous Bane (Tom Hardy) takes over Gotham and essentially lets "the 99%" run it into the ground.
 In the wake of the Wall Street meltdown and the police brutality witnessed during the Occupy movement, it's off-putting that the wealthy, powerful Nolan is suggesting to his audience that the 1% truly knows best.

 So no, I didn't care much for The Dark Knight Rises.
 Nolan is still a fine hand at directing action, and of course his cast is excellent as always (though shame on him for relegating Michael Caine, one of the best things about this series, to a couple of teary-eyed monologues), as are the cinematography, production design, and music.
 But politics aside, it's about the story, stupid.
 And The Dark Knight Rises' story disappoints.